torch.fx¶

 On the other hand, so-called static control flow is supported.
 Static

-control flow is loops or if
+control flow is loops or if statements whose value cannot change

 across invocations.
 Typically, in PyTorch programs, this control flow